WalidGhorbel/banking-assistant/README.md

 The two question types are handled by two different backends, and a small router decides which one each question goes to.
 The router pairs fast keyword rules with a multi-class semantic fallback that classifies unusual phrasings by *intent*.
 The retrieval side is also set up as a benchmark of RAG methods rather than a single fixed pipeline, so the choice of chunking and retrieval strategy is measured rather than assumed.

-Everything runs on openly-licensed or self-generated data, so the whole repo is safe to publish.
+Everything the repo *ships* is self-generated (the synthetic client table) or self-authored (the neobank FAQ).
+The public banking sources — Bundesbank and DPMA pages — are fetched at build time under their own reuse terms rather than redistributed, so the repo is safe to publish.

 ## Demo